 We invite you to explore our website on a regular basis as we constantly update it and add content.
 We are always available by phone or email.
 Please feel free to contact us at any time.

-CEO & Executive Board
+CEO & on behalf of our Executive Board

 Ataxia Foundation Ireland a company Limited by Guarantee (CLG) Company Registration: 588973 Registered Charity Number (RCN) 20153540 Copyright (c) 2018 all rights reserved.